 Individuals who believe they have been retaliated against should promptly notify the Title IX Coordinator or the Office of Human Resources.
-If the individual against whom the allegation is made is the Title IX Coordinator or within the Office of Human Resources, contact the Compliance Office (compliance@unf.edu).
+If the individual against whom the allegation is made is the Title IX Coordinator or within the Office of Human Resources, contact the Office of University Compliance and Ethics (compliance@unf.edu).